 Committing

-A commit is the basic unit of Git version history.
-It typically includes a commit message or description of the change, along with information about when the change occurred and who made it.
+A commit includes a commit message and description of the change, along with information about when the change occurred and who made it.

 Click Show in Explorer to manage your local repository.